dart-lang/site-www/src/_guides/language/effective-dart/design.md

 }
 {% endprettify %}

-An exception to this rule is properties where the negative form is what users overwhelmingly need to use.
-Choosing the positive case would force them to negate the property with `!` everywhere.
-Instead, it may be better to use the negative case for that property.

 For some properties, there is no obvious positive form.
 Is a document that has been flushed to disk "saved" or "*un*-changed"?
 Is a document that *hasn't* been flushed "*un*-saved" or "changed"?
 In ambiguous cases, lean towards the choice that is less likely to be negated by users or has the shorter name.

+**Exception:** With some properties, the negative form is what users overwhelmingly need to use.
+Choosing the positive case would force them to negate the property with `!` everywhere.
+Instead, it may be better to use the negative case for that property.

 ### PREFER an imperative verb phrase for a function or method whose main purpose is a side effect.